georgeoshardo/SyMBac/docs/source/scene_generation.rst

 Scene drawing
 ^^^^^^^^^^^^^^^^

-Now we can use the ``draw_scene`` function to extract information from the simulation and redraw the cells as an image, applying transformations as necessary.
+Now we can use the :func:`~SyMBac.phase_contrast_drawing.draw_scene` function to extract information from the simulation and redraw the cells as an image, applying transformations as necessary.
 We have some additional parameters which need specifying.

 - *do_transformation*: Whether or not to use each cell's transformation attributes to bend or morph the cells to increase realism.